Funicular: Operation

 In a funicular, both cars are permanently connected to the opposite ends of the same cable, known as a haul rope; this haul rope runs through a system of pulleys at the upper end of the line.
 If the railway track is not perfectly straight, the cable is guided along the track using sheaves – unpowered pulleys that simply allow the cable to change direction.
 While one car is pulled upwards by one end of the haul rope, the other car descends the slope at the other end.
-Since the weight of the two cars is counterbalanced (except for the weight of passengers), no lifting force is required to move them; the engine only has to lift the cable itself and the excess passengers, and supply the energy lost to friction by the cars' wheels and the pulleys.
+Since the weight of the two cars is counterbalanced (except for the difference in the weight of passengers), the engine only has to provide energy to pull the excess passengers in the uphill car and the cable itself, plus the energy lost to friction by the cars' wheels and the pulleys.

-For passenger comfort, funicular carriages are often (although not always) constructed so that the floor of the passenger deck is horizontal, and not necessarily parallel to the sloped track.
+For passenger comfort, funicular carriages are often, although not always, constructed so that the floor of the passenger deck is horizontal rather than parallel to the sloped track.

-In some installations, the cars are also attached to a second cable – bottom towrope – which runs through a pulley at the bottom of the incline.
+In some installations, the cars may also be attached to a second cable – bottom towrope – which runs through a pulley at the bottom of the incline.
 In these designs, one of the pulleys must be designed as a tensioning wheel to avoid slack in the ropes.
-One advantage of such an installation is the fact that the weight of the rope is balanced between the carriages; therefore, the engine no longer needs to use any power to lift the cable itself.
+One advantage of such an installation is that the weight of the rope is balanced between the carriages; therefore, the engine no longer needs to use any power to lift the cable itself.
 This practice is used on funiculars with slopes below 6%, funiculars using sledges instead of carriages, or any other case where it is not ensured that the descending car is always able to pull out the cable from the pulley in the station on the top of the incline.
 It is also used in systems where the engine room is located at the lower end of the track (such as the upper half of the Great Orme Tramway) – in such systems, the cable that runs through the top of the incline is still necessary to prevent the carriages from coasting down the incline.